Karim-W/ksec/README.md

 - [x] Get a secret from Kubernetes secrets
 - [x] Delete a secret from Kubernetes secrets
 - [x] List all secrets in a namespace
+- [x] Fill a file with a secret from Kubernetes secrets

 ## Installation
 to install Ksec use the following command: